 The HPO+ gene sets were analyzed for GO enrichment in the “biological process” namespace.
 Each node represents a GO term organized hierarchically in a tree with directed edges designating parent terms.
 Shaded terms were enriched for HPO+ genes (p ≤ 0.05; hypergeometric).
 Dotted ovals represent curated functional terms describing the enriched nodes in different clades of the tree.
 Each clade is annotated with the ionomic terms that were represented in the GO enrichment.
 Supports Figure 6.

+Supp.
+Figure 9

+Number of intervening genes between HPO gene and GWAS locus

+The distribution of positional candidates and HPO genes.
+Panel (A) shows the distribution in the number of positional candidates between each of the 610 HPO genes and an effective locus (note: intervening gene could also be an HPO gene).
+Panel (B) shows candidate genes near GWAS SNPs, ranked by their absolute distance to effective loci.
+The distribution shows the rank of the absolute distance (either upstream or downstream) of HPO genes.
+In both panels, the inset plot shows the lower end of the distributions.
+Panel (C) shows the distance between the center of HPO genes and the center of the effective locus identified by GWAS.
+Supports Figure 6.

 Supplementary Text

 Validating density and locality